Get Involved… as a Veteran

 No, if you are responsible for your medication at home you will easily be able to cope on the trip.

-If you’d like to join us for 2018, please fill out this application form.
+If you’d like to join us for 2019, please wait until this form is online approx end of October 2017.

-You will be required to fill out this online application form.You will be sent an automatic email to show we have received it.
-At the end of the summer 2017 we will be in touch with all applicants to tell you whether we need further information from you.
+You will be required to fill out an online application form.You will be sent an automatic email to show we have received it.
+At the end of the summer 2018 we will be in touch with all applicants to tell you whether we need further information from you.

 Please note there are NO WRONG answers, we select veterans based on what we can offer, for example we can’t have 27 sit skiers… when we have 3 sit skis.